 Why did the IRS send me a CP11A notice?

-If you received a CP11A notice, the IRS either believes you didn’t qualify for the Earned Income Tax Credit or that something on your tax return led to you getting the wrong amount.
+If you received a CP11A notice, the IRS either believes you didn’t qualify for the Earned Income Tax Credit or you received the wrong amount the wrong amount.
 Since a tax credit reduces what you owe or increases your refund, you owe money to the IRS.

 Here is a sample notice.